transducens/authority/README.md

 complemented with a parser which interprets the dates associated with the creator.

 The application of these techniques has enhanced the productivity of the cataloguing staff.

+For execute the GUI use: java -cp authority-jar-with-dependencies.jar com.cervantesvirtual.MARCauthority.GUI.MARCAuthorityGUI